doniatung/daliApp/README.md

 A window should eventually open up in your chrome window.
 If it does not, you should still be able to reach the app by typing "localhost:3000" into your open browser.

 (a note about the second challenge, I'm really having difficulty getting the images to show up.
-When I inspect the pages, the src of the images just doesn't show up, and I do not know why.
-Honestly, if you could explain it, I'd really appreciate it. )
+When I inspect the pages, the src of the images seems right, but I do not know why the images themselves aren't showing up.
+Honestly, if you could explain why, I'd really appreciate it. )

 Hope you enjoy!
 -Donia